Wardrobe of Mary, Queen of Scots: Dule and Mary's third wedding

 Mary wore "dule weed" mourning clothes after the death of Darnley, the gown was of Florence serge and five double ells of black "plaiding" were used.
 The "Queen's dule" required 24 papers of pins.
 At the same time, Jean de Compiegne alias Powlet made a cloak and a "devanter" skirt of the same black serge dressed with ribbond (possibly a riding outfit).
 When Mary married Darnley her wedding guests had removed pins from her dule.
 On the day that she married the Earl of Bothwell, 15 May 1567, she wore dule again.
 On the same day she ordered a lavish gown of black figured velvet embroidered with gold and silver thread and gown passementerie.

 In conflict

 When Mary was at Inverness in September 1562 she said, after seeing the armed guard return from watch at night, that she regretted she "was not a man to know what life it was to lie all night in the fields, or to walk upon the causeway with a jack and a knapschall (helmet), a Glasgow buckler, and a broad sword".
+Thomas Randolph wrote that Mary wore a "secret and privy defence on her body" while riding during the Chaseabout Raid.
+This was probably a kind of jack.